atulvarshneya/quantum-computing/blogs/Short Note 02 - Many-Worlds Intrepretation.md

 **The preferred basis problem**.
 MWI says the universe branches, but the Schrödinger equation alone does not specify *which basis* the branching occurs in.
 Why do we branch into states like $\ket{alive}$ and $\ket{dead}$ rather than their superpositions?
-Decoherence theory largely resolves this --- environmental interactions select a preferred "pointer basis" --- but the resolution is still debated at the foundational level.
+Decoherence theory largely resolves this, environmental interactions select a preferred "pointer basis", but the resolution is still debated at the foundational level.

 **The probability problem**.
 In MWI, all branches exist.
 What does it